brian-mcnamara/github-initializer/README.md

 # GitHub Initializer

-Simple broker that enables clients to securely upload a users SSH and/or GPG keys.
+Simple broker that provides API endpoints to securely upload a users SSH and/or GPG keys in order to upload them on behalf of the user after an Oauth dance.

-Clients upload their keys to `/upload` with a payload of
+The client upload their keys to `/upload` with a payload of
 ```json
 {
     "sshKey": {